 There are four divisions of the NYCIML: the Soph-Frosh, Junior, Senior A and Senior B divisions.
 There will be five Senior A and Senior B meets, three Junior meets and three Soph-Frosh meets each semester.

-Senior division problems may involve any topic up to precalculus mathematics.
+- Senior division problems may involve any topic up to Precalculus mathematics.
 Questions in the Senior B division will be less difficult than those in the Senior A division.
 No school may compete in both Senior divisions in the same semester.
+Specialized High Schools may not compete in the Senior B Division.

-Junior division problems will involve no mathematics beyond that taught in the Integrated Algebra, Integrated Geometry, and/or Algebra 2 and Trigonometry New York State Regents syllabus.
+- Junior division problems will involve no mathematics beyond that taught in the Algebra I, Geometry, and/or Algebra II New York State Regents syllabus.

-Soph-Frosh division problems will involve no mathematics beyond that taught in the Integrated Algebra, and/or Geometry New York State Regents syllabus.
+- Soph-Frosh division problems will involve no mathematics beyond that taught in the Algebra I, and/or Geometry New York State Regents syllabus.

 Note that the contests in all divisions will require problem-solving skills and creativity beyond what is typically required to answer textbook-style problems.